Charlie Harper (Two and a Half Men): Angie

 Near the end of season 5, Charlie met an older woman (Susan Blakely) named Angie who was also the author of a relationship self-help book that he was interested in reading.
 Angie has been described as a mother figure to Charlie, more so than even his own mother, Evelyn.
 When Angie introduced him to her grown son Jeremy and his fiancée Tricia (Virginia Williams), Charlie realized that he had dated Tricia earlier in his life.
 After Tricia revealed that she still had feelings for Charlie, Tricia dumped Jeremy, and Angie became, as Alan describes, a "mean drunk" who verbally lashed out at Charlie and furiously broke up with him.

 Melissa

-In a season 6 episode ("The Flavin' and the Mavin'"), Charlie is annoyed that he has to drive Alan to work, until he meets Alan's spunky young receptionist, Melissa (Kelly Stables).
+In the season 6 episode "The Flavin' and the Mavin'", Charlie is annoyed that he must drive Alan to work, until he meets Alan's spunky young receptionist Melissa (Kelly Stables).
 Alan begs Charlie not to hit on her, as it will likely end badly and complicate their working relationship, but Charlie ignores him.
 Charlie sleeps with Melissa, then becomes annoyed when she constantly hangs around his house.
 Melissa becomes vindictive when she realizes that Charlie is not serious about their relationship.
 As Alan suspected, the failed relationship causes Melissa to demand a raise and health insurance.
-(Melissa would later date Alan in several episodes of seasons 6, 7 and 8, becoming the third of Charlie's ex-girlfriends to later date Alan.)
+Melissa would later date Alan in several episodes of seasons 6, 7 and 8, becoming the third of Charlie's ex-girlfriends to go on to date Alan.